 - If you are feeling unwell or exhibit known COVID-19 symptoms such as a cough or difficulty breathing, you are asked to stay home and rebook your trip for a time when you are verified symptom-free by a doctor.

 - Transport Canada requires all travellers*, over 2 years of age, to have a removeable face covering or non-medical mask** to cover their mouth and nose to prevent the inadvertent spread of COVID-19.
 Travellers must wear their face mask at all times during the check-in and the boarding process, and for the duration of their flight.
-As well, masks should be worn any time travellers are 2 metres or less away from another person, or when directed to do so by any Helijet team member.
+As well, masks should be worn any time travellers are 2 metres or less away from another person, including outside of the termina, or when directed to do so by any Helijet team member.
 Failure to wear a mask may result in being denied boarding on this and future flights.

 - On arrival at the terminal, all passengers will undergo a temperature check by a Helijet team member using a handheld thermometer reading on the forehead.
 Glasses must be removed, and headwear may need to be adjusted (private screening is available upon request).
 You will not be able to proceed if, after two readings, your temperature is at or above 38 degrees* – the threshold set by Transport Canada.

 - All passengers are subject to a health check – specific questions relating to any symptoms you may have, and your previous or recent out of country travel itinerary.
 Failure to respond, or answers confirming symptoms will result in denied boarding on flights for at least 14 days.